← BLOG

 What this does NOT change.

-A prospective buyer browsing condos cannot look up the beneficial owners of the sponsor LLC for any specific building.
+A prospective buyer browsing condos still cannot look up the beneficial owners of the sponsor LLC for any specific building.
 The pre-purchase disclosure regime is unchanged.
-The offering plan remains the primary disclosure document, and the offering plan continues to use entity-level identification (sponsor LLC name, agent for service) without the beneficial owner detail that BOI now mandates be filed with DOS.
+The offering plan remains the primary disclosure document, and it continues to use entity-level identification (sponsor LLC name, agent for service) without any beneficial-owner detail — because domestic sponsor LLCs are exempt from beneficial-ownership reporting entirely.

 This is the gap our no-mandatory-disclosure-to-buyers regulatory-gap page covers.
-The LLC Transparency Act is a meaningful upstream improvement, but the buyer-side disclosure problem requires its own legislative fix: either a Cooperative & Condominium Bill of Rights (Braunstein's A.7088 model) or a buyer-facing extension of BOI to require sponsor-LLC beneficial owner disclosure in offering plans and offering-plan amendments at sale.
+The LLC Transparency Act, as enacted, does not close it.
+The buyer-side disclosure problem requires its own legislative fix: either a dedicated cooperative-and-condominium disclosure statute or a buyer-facing requirement that sponsor-LLC beneficial owners be disclosed in offering plans and offering-plan amendments at sale.
+The vetoed domestic-LLC expansion would have been a partial step; without it, the sponsor-transparency gap remains open.

 How we're using it.